jullienl/jullienl.github.io/_posts/2023-08-22-Configuring-HPE-GreenLake-SSO-SAML-Authentication-with-ADFS.md

 ![]( {{ site.baseurl }}/assets/images/AD-ADFS/AD-ADFS-55.png){:class="body-image-post"}

-> **Note**: It is worth noting that having a different internal Active Directory domain name from the public one accessible from outside is completely valid and acceptable.
+> It is worth noting that having a different internal Active Directory domain name from the public one accessible from outside is completely valid and acceptable.

 If everything is working correctly, the window should then switch to the HPE GreenLake user interface.
 You are now logged in to the platform !